git/git.github.io/SoC-2016-Ideas.md

 as Git beginners might push changes to a public remote such as github.com instead of the private company Git server.

-This micro project is about to implement a Git remote whitelist and blacklist using Git config.
+This project is about to implement a Git remote whitelist and blacklist using Git config.

 Whitelist example: